 6. Be More Empathetic

 One way to do that is to attempt to increase the empathy people have toward individuals with mental illness by comparing it to physical ailments.
-Although there are some differences, discussing how the two kinds of problems are similar may aid in creating more authentic perspectives.
+Although there are some differences, discussing how the two kinds of problems are similar may aid

 For example, people with mental illnesses are often told to “just try and feel better” and may be urged by well-meaning but uneducated friends to avoid taking medication.
 However, neither of those pieces of advice would likely be given to someone who has a severe case of the flu.